3D-Printing-for-Microfluidics/3D_printer_json_print_file/README.md

   },
   "Header": {
-    "Comment": "This section contains information about the schema and the directory where to find png files, which is specified relative to the directory in which this json file resides.If the json file is in the same directory as the png images, this would be `.`", "Schema version": "0.1",
+    "Comment": "This section contains information about the schema and the directory where to find png files, which is specified relative to the directory in which this json file resides.
+If the json file is in the same directory as the png images, this would be `.`", "Schema version": "0.1",
     "png directory": "images",
   },
   "Printer settings": {
     "Comment": "This section contains general printer settings.
-Generally speaking, this can be broken up into the settings for the optical engine, the build stage and the separation mechanism.Depending on the 3 D printer, some of these settings maybe part of a single mechanism which share the same settings (e.g.the build stage and the separation mechanism).It is up to the user to define how partition these settings, based on what makes sense for their 3 D printer.
+Generally speaking, this can be broken up into the settings for the optical engine, the build stage and the separation mechanism.
+Depending on the 3D printer, some of these settings maybe part of a single mechanism which share the same settings (e.g.the build stage and the separation mechanism).
+It is up to the user to define how partition these settings, based on what makes sense for their 3D printer.
 Below is an example of the general case.

-    Also these settings can be redefined on a per layer basis by defining the setting name in the specfic layer.Because there is no way to define what sub category a setting belongs to inside of layer, it is important that all settings have unique key names in relation to the 'Default layer settings' and any of the sub categories under 'Printer settings'", "Optical Engine":
+                Also these settings can be redefined on a per layer basis by defining the setting name in the specfic layer.
+Because there is no way to define what sub category a setting belongs to inside of layer, it is important that all settings have unique key names in relation to the 'Default layer settings' and any of the sub categories under 'Printer settings'", "Optical Engine":
       {
         "Power setting": "100",